janasco-forked-repo/sarah-may-anasco-assignment-laravel-crud-app/STEP-1.md

-Make sure you have an internet connection to download laravel app files
+> Make sure you have an internet connection

-Download and install composer in your computer
+> Download and install composer in your computer

-Run your xampp and run mysql
+> Run your xampp and start mysql and apache

+> Create database in your phpadmin like (laravel_ajaxcrud_sarahmay)

+> Import the backup database

+> Then download the code from github

-Open cmd
+> Open cmd

-then change dir location from this location folder

-this is to save all code generated where the folder located or set

-then from the cmd type the following command to install laravel: (your-name)

-composer create-project laravel/laravel (your-name) --prefer-dist

-then type the following command

-cd (your-name)